Welcome to Bona Fide Books!

 Inspired by artist and friend Melissa Lanitis Gregory -- see Our Story below -- we try each day to be brave and unapologetic about the significance of literature and community.
 If you'd like to keep up with what we're doing, please sign up for our newsletter, or, better yet, come to a workshop or event!

 Bona Fide's Story

 On February 24, 2009, friend and artist Melissa Lanitis Gregory died; she was only 47.
 Kim had talked to her earlier that day, and she was going down to Reno for a blood transfusion.
-She didn’t make it back.
 Melissa and Kim had spent the past few months talking about art v. commerce – Kim was feeling particularly crappy about writing lightweight articles for pay and editing books she felt little connection to.
 She also felt that the state of publishing was a mess; it seemed great writing was being overlooked for celebrity advances.
 Mel was feeling bad about not making jewelry she could sell; instead she was drawn to creating giant papier-mâché hearts.
-One cold January night, after an inspiring visit with Truckee artist Carole Sesko, they drove home along the west shore of Lake Tahoe.
+One black January night, after an inspiring visit with Truckee artist Carole Sesko, they drove home along the west shore of Lake Tahoe.
 It was one of those fantastical moonlit nights—granite peaks and snow aglow, the lake shimmering a thousand feet below—and it seemed impossibly beautiful.
 Right then and there, in Mel’s car, they made a pinkie pact that 2009 was the year they would be brave and unapologetic about their true work: creating meaningful art and literature.
 And then Melissa was gone.
 A week after she died, Kim decided to start a small press.

 Thanks for reading.